 National Awards

-Each year, NCPG honors individuals and organizations from across the world for their work on problem gambling and responsible gambling with our National Awards.
+Each year, NCPG honors individuals and organizations from around the world for their work on problem gambling and responsible gambling with our National Awards.
 Please use the resources below to explore the process, view past recipients, or submit a nomination.

 Preparing to Submit a Nomination